phronmophobic/blog/markdown/what-is-a-user-interface.md

 # Recap

 A user interface is a plane surface that forms the common boundary between a user and an application.
-A fully functional user interface defines an interface using two pure functions, the the event function and the view function.
+A fully functional user interface defines an interface using two pure functions, the event function and the view function.
 The goal is build complex user interfaces by composing simpler user interfaces.

 # To Be Continued...